ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 For example, `ddev exec curl -s "http://elasticsearch:9200/_count"` will

-- test that the `web` server is accessing `elasticsearch` server,
+- test that the `web` server is accessing the `elasticsearch` server,
 - display the number of indexed documents.

-See [ddev/ddev-elasticsearch's README](https://github.com/ddev/ddev-elasticsearch) for more like memory management.
+See [ddev/ddev-elasticsearch README](https://github.com/ddev/ddev-elasticsearch) for more information on topics such as memory management.

 See [Elasticsearch REST API reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/rest-apis.html) for more request possibilities like